shivannis/xandr-docs-public/xandr-docs/articles/monetize/sell-side-video-overview.md

 Fill means optimizing the sale of inventory so that you sell as much of it as possible.

-- Sellers can use Xandr to access a range of RTB demand.
-In addition to the premium video buyers already using the Xandr DSP, sellers can access RTB demand from several video-first DSPs who we are currently integrating.
+- Sellers can use Microsoft Advertising to access a range of RTB demand.
+In addition to the premium video buyers already using the Microsoft Advertising DSP, sellers can access RTB demand from several video-first DSPs who we are currently integrating.
 - With client-side video mediation, clients can access mediated demand as well as RTB.
 Mediated demand sources are called as the page loads